 The double buffered RTC register structure reduces the chance of reading incorrect data from the clock.
-Internal updates to the CY14X064PA time keeping registers are stopped when the read bit 'R' (in the flags register at 0x00) is set to '1' before reading clock data to prevent reading of data in transition.
+The user must stop internal updates to the CY14X101PA time keeping registers before reading clock data, to prevent reading of data in transition.
 Stopping the register updates does not affect clock accuracy.